arthurcathey/blue-ridge-farmers-collective/README.md

 ## 🧪 Testing

 To test database connectivity:
-1. Visit `/public/database_proof.php` in your browser
+1. Visit the home page at `/public/` in your browser
-2. Should display:
-   - Connection status (Connected/Failed)
-   - List of all roles in system
+2. The page displays live database content:
+   - Total active markets count
-   - Sample vendors from database
+   - Total vendors count
-   - Sample products by category
+   - Total products count
-   - Available markets
+   - Featured markets list
-3. All data queries should execute without errors
+3. If data displays correctly, your database connection is working

 ## 📝 License